Riga: World Choir Games

 Riga hosted the biannual 2014 World Choir Games from 9 to 19 July 2014 which coincided with the city being named European Capital of Culture for 2014.
 The event, organised by the choral foundation, Interkultur, takes place at various host cities every two years and was originally known as the "Choir Olympics".
 The event regularly sees over 15,000 choristers in over 300 choirs from over 60 nations compete for gold, silver and bronze medals in over 20 categories.
 The competition is further divided into a Champions Competition and an Open Competition to allow choirs from all backgrounds to enter.
 Choral workshops and festivals are also witnessed in the host cities and are usually open to the public.

 Food

-As a modern European capital, Riga offers a diverse selection of restaurants, from traditional Latvian cuisine to various international influences.
-Its fine dining establishments also include two Michelin-starred restaurants.
+Riga offers a diverse selection of restaurants, from traditional Latvian cuisine to various international influences.
+It also include s two Michelin-starred restaurants.
 Additionally, the city organizes Riga Restaurant Weeks in both spring and autumn, during which participating restaurants offer specially curated menus.